TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 H2 => SW (down)

 Required programs to win the level:
 H1 	[LFLARFFLA] => this program is fixed and cannot be changed
 H2 	[FRFFFRFALFLA] => Note that starting out with [RF] will cause both gnomes to end up on the same tile.
 This will cause a problem as they will bump into each other, returning them to their previous position.

 #### Level 3 - Subroutines
 Level three introduces the following concepts:
-- Subroutines and the library
+- Library with single subroutine
 - Mushrooms

 Level layout (L= library, D = desert, H = house, M = mushroom, W = Water, T = tree)